fuchsst/bmap_mcp/docs/ide-integration.md

     -   For SSE: The URL of the server's MCP endpoint (e.g., `http://localhost:8000/mcp` if the server is running locally on port 8000).
 -   **Scope**: Configuration can often be project-specific (shared with a team via a config file in the repo) or user-specific (global to your IDE setup).

+**Note that there seems to be a bug in the used FastMCP library. stdio does not work at the moment!**

 ## Cline

 Cline provides a user interface within your IDE (e.g., VS Code extension) for managing MCP servers.